11 of the most unusual places you can visit on an expedition cruise

 By

 If you thought cruise holidays were limited to middle-of-the-road destinations like the Mediterranean or the Caribbean then think again.
+Here are 11 of the most unusual places you can visit on an expedition cruise.

 One of the great things about travelling by ship is that it opens up a whole host of remote and inaccessible destinations around the world, places with little or no tourist infrastructure that even the most intrepid independent traveller would struggle to reach.